gapotchenko/gnu-tk/README.md

 ## Examples

 GNU-TK is a highly adaptable tool that works seamlessly with a variety of technologies.
-In this section, we'll explore some of the most widely used examples.
+In this section, we'll explore a few integration examples.

 ### Node.js